ibm-granite-community/granite-code-cookbook/README.md

 - The Developer Certificate of Origin (DCO) applies to the code, documentation, and any example data provided.
 See [community](https://github.com/granite-cookbooks/community) for more on the DCO.
 - Prefer an opinionated recipe over one that is flexible
 - With that said, sometimes offering examples from multiple domains (eg for "text to sql") can be helpful.
 If that brings too much complexity, split into smaller recipes.
 - Keep in mind a specific user persona when writing a recipe.
-Rather than writing for a general audience, can you imagine that one specific user would find the recipe valueable from beginning to end?
+Rather than writing for a general audience, can you imagine that one specific user would find the recipe valuable from beginning to end?
 - Take an iterative approach to the development of this Cookbook.
 - Expect that over time, recipes will be split, merged, made uniform, deprecated, replace, or deleted.
-- The `granite-cookbooks` org is not the place to host OSS "code" other than what is directy visible in the recipes and simple utility functions.
+- The `granite-cookbooks` org is not the place to host OSS "code" other than what is directly visible in the recipes and simple utility functions.